aysa2018/bistromoods_frontend/README.md

    - Styling: Styled components were chosen for isolated styling, keeping the UI modular and maintainable

 ## AI Usage
+The BistroMoods frontend was developed with the assistance of OpenAI’s AI capabilities.
+Here’s how AI contributed to various parts of the development process:

+1. Component Planning:
+AI provided guidance in breaking down the application into manageable React components, focusing on logical separation of concerns and clear data flow between components.
+2. Mock Data Structuring:
+AI helped structure the mock data in a way that reflects the expected data from the backend API, ensuring a smoother transition to real API integration in the future.

 ## Figma Wireframe Link
 https://www.figma.com/design/jOsQ3qwMC2oE0SdxLXI8yB/ppds_final?node-id=0-1&node-type=canvas&t=mdI9kGcN38dCQbIa-0